shibumi/shibumi.dev/content/about.md

 ## Want to hire me?

+**Sorry, currently I am not interested in job offers.
+This may change in the future :)**

 * I am currently interested in positions as Site Reliability Engineer (SRE).
 * Checkout my CV (short version): [Rebischke_CV.pdf](/storage/Rebischke_CV.pdf)
 * If you want to have a look on all of my accomplishments, check out my portfolio: [Rebischke_portfolio.pdf](/storage/Rebischke_portfolio.pdf)